themorlan/openREM/docs/install_windows.rst

     If you cannot start a worker or you are getting error messages, please make sure that your current user has read and write permissions in the ``E:\task_queue`` directory.

+OpenREM uses a task queue to run its background tasks.
+Therefore, we need additional Windows services that allow us to run these tasks separately from the web application.

 To accomplish that we need to do the following: